SSRS – Handling multiple value parameter/filters in reporting services

 Dataset for multiple values filter in SSRS

-As a result, in the Reporting Services project, I have two datasets.
+As a result, the Reporting Services project contains two datasets.

 SSRS datasets

-How to create a parameter is explained here.
-For the available values, I select the “filtr_region” dataset, and for the default values, I also choose this dataset.
-Default values mean that when the report is run, all values will be selected by default.
+Instructions for creating a parameter are provided here.
+For the available values, select the “filtr_region” dataset, and for the default values, select the same dataset.
+Default values ensure that all options are selected when the report is first run.

 SSRS parameter multiple values SSRS multiple values get values from query